Groove Theory: Break up

 Larrieux left Groove Theory in 1999 to pursue a solo career, and was replaced by Makeda Davis, a songwriter and session singer/background vocalist who appeared on 1997 K-Ci & JoJo album Love Always and co-wrote rapper Amil's "I Got That".
 The group signed with Columbia Records and recorded a new album, The Answer, which was expected for release in 2000.
 Displeased with Columbia's track record at the time with urban projects, Wilson asked for a release from the label, causing the album to remain unreleased.
 A single entitled "4 Shure" was released from the album to minor chart performance.

 Larrieux began her solo career in her absence from the group, forming her own independent record label, Blisslife, to distribute her music.
 Wilson appeared in the films Beauty Shop, Trois and Hair Show, and produced music for Beyoncé, Amerie and Mary J. Blige.
-In an 2016 interview with music publication the Fader, Wilson revealed that the entire shelved album The Answer was heard and praised by rapper Jay-Z and Beyoncé at an impromptu studio listening session with Lupe Fiasco manager Chill Patterson, Wilson, and a few other people, after which Jay-Z began shopping songs from the shelved project to Beyoncé, Janet Jackson, and other artists/labels.
+In a 2016 interview with music publication the Fader, Wilson revealed that the entire shelved album The Answer was heard and praised by rapper Jay-Z and Beyoncé at an impromptu studio listening session with Lupe Fiasco manager Chill Patterson, Wilson, and a few other people, after which Jay-Z began shopping songs from the shelved project to Beyoncé, Janet Jackson, and other artists/labels.
 As a result, Wilson and Davis appear as co-writers on several songs for other artists: "Hip-Hop Star" and unreleased songs "Settle 4 U" and "Scent of You" from Beyoncé's debut album Dangerously In Love (2003), "Not The Only One" from Amerie's sophomore album Touch (2005), and "It's OK" from Mashonda's debut album January Joy (2005).